oracolo/limboMTG/README.md

 Datas provided by the excellent [Deckbrew.com Magic: The Gathering API](https://deckbrew.com).

-Individual functions may be tested by calling them by something like
+Individual functions may be tested by calling them via the command line; something like

-    python -c "import mtg; print mtg.oracle("Serra Angel")'
+    python -c 'import mtg; print mtg.oracle("Serra Angel")'